Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 The Political Science Travel Grant

-To support research and professional development by assisting graduate students with costs related to doing field-work or attending academic conferences.
+To support research and professional development by assisting graduate students with costs related to doing fieldwork or attending academic conferences.
 This grant is open to both MA (thesis option) and PhD students.
 There are two rounds of applications each year with the deadlines being October 15th and January 30th.
+Applications are submitted directly to the Department.

-To see additional information regarding awards and funding, please visit our Awards & Funding page.
+To see additional information regarding scholarships and awards, please visit the School of Graduate Scholarships page.

 Resources